 John Locke's assessment of the English Civil War colored his ideas on who held the power in society.

-As you watch John Locke, Natural Rights, from NBC News Learn, listen for phrases and ideas that you may have heard before:
+As you watch the video below, listen for phrases and ideas that you may have heard before.

 Locke proposed another new idea: that the power governments hold is directly given by the people.
-Because of this, there are fundamental things that exist with or without a central body or government.
+Because of this, fundamental things exist with or without a central body or government.

 This principle encourages the idea that a limited government is also the freest.
 It is also from where the Declaration of Independence's clause "Life, Liberty and the pursuit of Happiness" comes.

-The Second Amendment in the Bill of Rights reads:
+The Second Amendment in the Bill of Rights reads as follows.

 - Can you see how this amendment stems from the idea of natural rights?